robtweed/qewd-hit-platform/docs/installation/openehr.md

 to point instead to the IP address/Domain name and port of your OpenEHR server

-### Adding the Orchestrator's JWT Secret

-Take a look at the Orchestrator's *config.json* file, eg:

-        ~/qewd-hit-platform/main/configuration/config.json

-and locate the lines at the end that define the JWT secret (this will have been assigned automatically with a randomly-generated uid value).
-For example:

-        "jwt": {
-          "secret": "d7060194-7737-4052-a98a-c7cc364391fa"
-        }

-Copy and paste these lines to the end of the OpenEHR service's *config.json* file, eg:

-        ~/qewd-hit-platform/openehr-ms/configuration/config.json

-For example, it should look something like this:

-        {
-          "qewd_up": true,
-          "ms_name": "openehr_service",
-          "qewd": {
-            "serverName": "OpenEHR Service",
-            "poolSize": 3
-          },
-          "imported": true,
-          "jwt": {
-            "secret": "d7060194-7737-4052-a98a-c7cc364391fa"
-          }
-        }
+In most cases this is all you will need to change.

-### Starting the OpenEHR Interface MicroService
+### Restarting the OpenEHR Interface MicroService

-You can now start the OpenEHR Interface MicroService.
+You can now re-start the fully-configured OpenEHR Interface MicroService.

 If you are running all the Microservices on the same host machine, assuming you've created a Docker network named *qewd-hit*: